NEW retirement video for state agency employees in Group 4

 Texa$averSM 401(k) / 457 Program

 In addition to the mandatory State of Texas Retirement program, eligible employees can contribute to a Texa$aver 401(k) and/or 457 retirement savings account.
-Texa$aver offers a variety of investment options at lower-than-average fees to help employees add to their State of Texas Retirement annuity, for greater financial security when they stop working.
+Texa$aver offers a variety of investment options at lower-than-average fees to help employees add to their retirement income for greater financial security when they stop working.
 In addition, if you choose a tax-deferred Texa$aver account, you can save money on income taxes while you're working.

 If you work at a participating agency, you are automatically enrolled in a Texa$aver 401(k), contributing 1% of every paycheck to a target date fund.
 You can opt out of Texa$aver and stop your contribution at any time.
 You also can contribute more to your Texa$aver account, change how your Texa$aver account is invested or open a 457 account.